cherryclass/bluemix-nginx-php7-phpmyadmin-ssh/README.md

 #### set port in command line or start the container via web console, EXPOSE not work in DOKERFILE.
 bx ic run -p 443 -p 80 p 22 --volume somevilumedata:/data/nginx -m 256 --name nginx registry.ng.bluemix.net/mynamespace/nginx-php7-ssh
 ```
+Add more memory for Wordpress, - m 512

+## Multisite
+Change *default.conf* for your website

 ## ssh - Filezilla
 Access with bash command on your container